 - Management and use of safety data sheets

 - Standard operating procedures

 - Emergency response and waste management

 - Record Keeping and inspection of safety equipment

 While OSHA has a variety of requirements for a CHP, there is always room for improvement when it comes to the safety of children and the community.
 There are a variety of best practices that can ensure your management plan is effective:

 - OSHA requires annual maintenance of a CHP, but it is best practice to review the CHP monthly and update all expired information

 - Safety data sheets may be kept in one place and be accessible by those who need them, but it is best practice to keep all SDS’s in a cloud format to ensure none are lost or misplaced

-Overall, the delegation of responsibilities ensures that a variety of people are well versed in your CHP and helps you keep safety at the forefront of faculty and staff’s minds.
+Overall, delegating responsibilities ensures that a variety of people are well-versed in your CHP and helps you keep safety at the forefront of faculty and staff’s minds.

-At Maine Labpack, Inc. we understand that writing a chemical hygiene plan can be a daunting task.
-We are here to give you guidance, conduct a walk-through of your facility, and help you write or rewrite a CHP.
+At Maine Labpack, Inc. we understand that writing a chemical hygiene plan can be daunting.
+We are here to guide you, conduct a walk-through of your facility, and help you write or rewrite a CHP.
 Request a quote today!